artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

    Perform the guided test provided in the section [Interrupts – Guided Test](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#interrupts--guided-test) to learn how interrupts are managed in RVfpga. *(You do **not** need to include this example in your report.)*

 6. **Solve the interrupt-based exercises**
-   Finally, complete the following exercises (these must be included in your report):
+   Finally, complete the following exercises.
+Include them in your report by providing the editable source code (so the professor can easily test it) along with at least one RVfpga-ViDBo screenshot per exercise demonstrating correct execution, accompanied by a brief caption:
    - [Exercise 4](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#exercise-4)
    - [Exercise 5](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#exercise-5)
    - [Exercise 6](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#exercise-6)